Capitol Psychological Assessment

 How Do I Book My Initial Consultation?

-If you suspect that you or your child may be Autistic, Capitol Psychological Assessment can offer comprehensive testing and solutions for how to make your/your child’s life and schooling more manageable.
+If you suspect that you or your child may be Autistic, Capitol Psychological Assessment, Inc. can offer comprehensive testing and solutions for how to make your/your child’s life and schooling more manageable.
 To book your initial consultation and learn more about this process, please click the button below or call us at 916-407-4943.
 We have psychologists with open availability who can get you or your child in for testing today!